bjpop/gurita/docsrc/missing.rst

 Missing values
 ==============

-Hatch supports data sets with missing values.
+Gurita supports data sets with missing values.

-Hatch uses `Pandas <https://pandas.pydata.org/>`_ to read, write and manipulate tabular data, and therefore inherits its behaviour for handling missing values from that library.
+Gurita uses `Pandas <https://pandas.pydata.org/>`_ to read, write and manipulate tabular data, and therefore inherits its behaviour for handling missing values from that library.

 The `working with missing data <https://pandas.pydata.org/docs/user_guide/missing_data.html>`_ page in the Pandas documentation contains useful background information on this topic.